-The first is nitrous oxide, commonly known as ‘laughing gas.’
-Nitrous oxide has been used in cosmetic dentistry for decades because it is safe and effective.
+The first is laughing gas.
+Laughing gas has been used in cosmetic dentistry for decades because it is safe and effective.
 It goes to work at the first inhalation, relaxes the patient during the procedure, and wears off quickly.
-If you need a little help getting through dental procedures, but don’t want to be out cold, nitrous may be the best choice.
+If you need a little help getting through dental procedures, but don’t want to be out cold, laughing gas may be the best choice.

 Oral Conscious Sedation